Skip to main content

 • Frame Board -- A support structure for development (benchtop) modules that provides power input, network connections, and output monitoring points.

-• Heartbeat Message -- A periodic message (sent approximately every 2.3 seconds) from each remote module to the Power Module, indicating that the remote module's communication is functioning.
+• Heartbeat Message -- A periodic message from each remote module to the Power Module, indicating that the remote module's communication is functioning.

 • IDE (Investigational Device Exemption) -- The FDA regulatory pathway under which the COSMIIC System is studied as an investigational medical device.